somhi/jtframe/doc/debug.md

 By pressing SHIFT+CTRL, the core will switch from displaying the regular *debug_view* to *sys_info*.
 This 8-bit signals carries information from modules inside JTFRAME, aside from core-specific information.
 This is available as long as **JTFRAME_RELEASE** was not used for compilation.
 The *debug_bus* selects which information to display.

 At the moment, this can be used to see the number of SDRAM access done in a frame.
 See [jtframe_sdram_stats](../hdl/sdram/jtframe_sdram_stats.v) for details.
+Note that the access count is divided by 4096, for display convenience.

 ## Generic SDRAM Dump